-- Cons: More expensive to purchase and install; flow rate (the amount of water that can be heated in a minute) on some models might not provide enough hot water during heavy usage, such as two showers at once, but that is not a problem if you purchase the right size tankless heater.
+- Cons: More expensive to purchase and install; flow rate (the amount of water that can be heated in a minute) on some models might not provide enough hot water during heavy usages, such as two showers at once, but that is not a problem if you purchase the right size tankless heater.

 Ask How Much Hot Water You Need to Determine Best Water Heater Size

 As we talk about how much hot water you’ll need, it’s important to bring up the National Appliance Energy Conservation Act, which in 2015 called for improved water heater efficiency.
 The result is that water heater tanks are now larger to provide better heat retention — without an increase in storage volume.